 - 2.2.1 All equipment shall be fit for purpose and manufactured to meet or exceed the minimum accepted industry safety standard unless otherwise specified in this document.
 Equipment must be considered appropriate for use in tree climbing.
-(This determination shall be made by the head technician/judge/Safety Officer/head judge.)
+(This determination shall be made by the Head Technician / Judge / Safety Officer / Head Judge.)
 If equipment is not clearly labelled to provide an industry standard mark, it is the competitor's responsibility to provide evidence to the head judge that the equipment is manufactured to meet the accepted standard for that piece of equipment and its application. - 2.2.2 If the contestant's equipment does not meet or exceed required standards by the time the contestant is scheduled to start an event, the contestant forfeits the event and their entry fee.

-- The required equipment for an event is specified in the rules for that event and is listed on the score sheet.
+The required equipment for an event is specified in the rules for that event and is listed on the score sheet.
 This equipment must be checked off on the score sheet at the event gate for each contestant before the contestant begins the event. - 2.2.3 If a contestant has a question about equipment or the legality of a climbing technique, it is the contestant's responsibility to have that equipment or technique approved by the Head Judge / Safety Officer prior to the event. - 2.2.4 The tasks in the challenge have been set out to provide an opportunity for arborists to participate in an event that tests their skills.
 Equipment used by competitors must meet the minimum industry standards for safety and shall reflect best practice. - 2.2.5a All personal climbing equipment is now subject to a detailed pre-inspection by the competitor in advance of the event.
-This pre inspection is to be registered on the new kit check forms, which must be submitted along with your equipment for inspection by the judging team.
-NOTE: The kit check form now forms the event scoring section of these events you will receive time penalties for submitting substandard or unsuitable equipment. (see section 3.a1) - 2.2.5b All personal climbing equipment is subject to inspection and approval by the judges before and or during each event. - 2.2.6 If a contestant has a question about equipment or the legality of a climbing technique that cannot be answered by the judge of an event, the head Judge and Safety Officer will address the question and make a ruling. - 2.2.7 The final decision as to the suitability of equipment or a climbing technique rests with the Safety Officer. - 2.2.8 All Karabiners and rope snaps used for work positioning shall be of the self-closing three way automatic locking type as per industry best practice. - 2.2.9 A karabiner used as part of a climber's primary fall-protection/work-positioning system shall be manufactured to meet or exceed the minimum accepted industry safety standard for our industry.
-It shall therefore be self-closing and triple auto-locking and shall therefore require a minimum of three separate operations to prepare the gate to open.
-Failure to abide by this rule and use any other form of karabiner may result in disqualification. - 2.2.10 Karabiners used as part of a climber's primary fall-protection/work-positioning system shall not be chain linked to other Karabiners or connecting links. - 2.2.11 No equipment used in a fall-protection/work-positioning system shall incorporate quick-release mechanisms.
-Where applicable, quick-

-- release mechanisms must be replaced with a manufacturer-approved bolt and nut assembly. - 2.2.12 Contestants, judges, and technicians shall wear safety glasses at all times while inside the event safety perimeter.
-Safety glasses to EN166 they must be impact resistant and provide wraparound eye protection and be manufactured to meet or exceed the minimum accepted industry safety standard. - 2.2.13a Contestants, judges, and technicians shall wear appropriate head protection at all times while inside the event safety perimeter.
+This pre-inspection is to be registered on the new kit check forms which must be submitted along with your equipment for inspection by the judging team.
+NOTE: The kit check form now forms the event scoring section of these events you will receive time penalties for submitting substandard or unsuitable equipment, as well as time penalties for submitting substandard (illegible) or incomplete forms. (see section 3.a1) - 2.2.5b All personal climbing equipment is subject to inspection and approval by the judges before and or during each event. - 2.2.6 If a contestant has a question about equipment or the legality of a climbing technique that cannot be answered by the judge of an event, the head Judge and Safety Officer will address the question and make a ruling. - 2.2.7 The final decision as to the suitability of equipment or a climbing technique rests with the Safety Officer. - 2.2.8 All Karabiners and rope snaps used for work positioning shall be of the self-closing three-way automatic locking type as per industry best practice. - 2.2.9 Karabiners used as part of a climber's primary fall-protection/work-positioning system shall not be chain linked to other Karabiners or connecting links. - 2.2.10 No equipment used in a fall-protection/work-positioning system shall incorporate quick-release mechanisms.
+Where applicable, quick-release mechanisms must be replaced with a manufacturer-approved bolt and nut assembly. - 2.2.11 Contestants, judges, and technicians shall wear safety glasses / eye protection at all times while inside the event safety perimeter.
+Safety glasses to EN166 they must be impact resistant and provide wrap-around eye protection and be manufactured to meet or exceed the minimum accepted industry safety standard. - 2.2.12a Contestants, judges, and technicians shall wear appropriate head protection at all times while inside the event safety perimeter.